karinapikhart/notetaker/README.md

 - [ ] TODO: [Med] Add a "check all" option
 - [ ] TODO: [Med] Keep an eye on what has been exluded (e.g. hashtags with numbers, hyphens, other chars, etc)
 - [ ] TODO: [Med] Find todos - e.g. [ ] or [x] or [X]
+- [ ] TODO: [Med] Think about how to make this usable/readables for large search results
 - [ ] TODO: [Low] Write results to a file?
+- [ ] TODO: [Low] Make "Results" header not show up until there are results
+- [ ] TODO: [Low] Think about edge cases... e.g. handle what happens when user clicks Submit with nothing checked.
+- [ ] TODO: [Vague] Prettify -- make it dynamic, mobile friendly, etc.
 - [ ] TODO: [Vague] Easily browse the search results to find what interests me or look for themes.
 - [ ] TODO: [] Learn what Apache / XAMPP is.
 Learn what built in webserver is.
 Learn what local host / local port is.
 Learn about index.php/index.html files.
 - [ ] TODO: []